 You are now in first gear, refered to as the drive or uphill gear.
 Depending on the conditions (traffic, hill size, etc.), you can shift to a higher gear.
 Close throttle, at the same time pull clutch lever in and shift to the next higher gear.
-Let clutch lever go again and give gas.
+Let clutch lever go again and open throttle.
 If you turned on the choke, make sure you turn it off again as soon as engine is warm.

-When you reach full speed through opening the throttle all the way, turn throttle back to 3/4; the speed hardly decreases although the engine will use less gas.
+When you reach full speed through opening the throttle all the way, turn throttle back to 3/4; the speed will not decreases but the engine will use loss fuel.

-Only give as much gas as the engine can handle.
-Through quick and high reving of throttle, the gas usage increases.
+Only give as much throttle as the engine can handle.
+Through quick and high reving of throttle, the fuel consumption increases.

-By shifting down, use the brakes if necessary and close throttle at the same time.
+When shifting down, use the brakes if necessary and close throttle at the same time.
 Pull clutch lever and shift down to the next gear.
 Let clutch lever go slowely and open throttle or shift down again.

-- OBSERVE THE TRAFFIC REGULATIONS, DRIVE DEFENSIVELY AND TRYING TO LOOK AHEAD AS FAR AS POSSIBLE SO THAT ANY HAZARDS CAN BE RECOGNIZED AS EARLY AS POSSIBLE. - Adjust your driving speed according to the conditions and your driving skills. - DRIVE CAREFULLY UN UNKNOWN ROADS OR ON UNFAMILIAR TRIALS. - WHEN DRIVING OFF-ROAD, ALWAYS HAVE A FRIEND ON A SECOND MOTORCYCLE TO KEEP YOU COMPANY, SO THAT YOU CAN HELP EACH OTHER SHOULD DIFFICULTIES ARISE. - REPLACE HELMET VISOR OR GOGGLE LENS WHEN SCRATCHED OR DAMAGED.
-IF BRIGHT LIGHT SHINES THROUGH A SCRATCHED VISOR OR LENS, THE OPERATOR WILL BE BLINDED. - AFTER FALLING WITH THE MOTORCYCLE, CHECK ALL FUNCTIONS THOROUGHLY BEFORE STARTING UP OPERATIONS AGAIN. - A BENT HANDLEBAR MUST ALWAYS BE REPLACED.
+- OBSERVE THE TRAFFIC REGULATIONS, DRIVE DEFENSIVELY AND TRYING TO LOOK AHEAD AS FAR AS POSSIBLE SO THAT ANY HAZARDS CAN BE RECOGNIZED AS EARLY AS POSSIBLE. - CHOOSE YOUR DRIVING SPEED ACCORDING TO THE CONDITIONS AND YOUR DRIVING SKILLS. - Drive Carefully on unknown roads or on unfamiliar trials. - AVOID ABRUPT LOAD CHANGES WHILE RIDING AROUND BENDS AND ON WET OR SLIPPERY GROUND.
+OTHERWISE YOU MIGHT EASILY LOSE CONTROL OF YOUR MOTORCYCLE. - When driving off-road, always have a friend on a second motorcycle to keep you company, so that you can help each other should difficulties arise. - RENEW THE VIZOR ON YOUR HELMET OR THE GLASS OF YOUR GOGG-LES ON TIME SO AS TO ENSURE OPTIMUM VISION IN ANY SITUATION.
+WHEN LIGHT SHINES DIRECTLY ON SCRATCHED VISOR OR GOGGLES, THE OPERATOR WILL BE BLINDED. - AFTER FALLING WITH THE MOTORCYCLE, CHECK ALL FUNCTIONS THOROUGHLY BEFORE STARTING UP OPERATIONS AGAIN. - A BENT HANDLEBAR MUST ALWAYS BE REPLACED.
 NEVER TRY TO STRAIGHTEN THE HANDLEBAR BECAUSE THIS WILL CAUSE IT TO LOSE ITS STABILITY.

 - HIGH RPM RATES WHEN THE ENGINE IS COLD HAVE AN ADVERSE EFFECT ON THE LIFE OF YOUR ENGINE.
-WE RECOMMEND YOU RUN THE ENGINE IN A MODERATE RPM RANGE FOR A FEW MILES GIVING IT A CHANCE TO WARM UP.
+WE RECOMMEND YOU RUN THE ENGINE IN A MODERATE RPM RANGE FOR A FEW MILES TO WARM UP.
 AFTER THAT NO FURTHER PRECAUTIONS IN THIS RESPECT NEED BE TAKEN.
-THE ENGINE HAS REACHED ITS OPERA-TING TEMPERATURE AS SOON AS THE RADIATORS BECOME WARM. - NEVER HAVE THE THROTTLE WIDE OPEN WHEN CHANGING DOWN TO A LOWER GEAR.
+THE ENGINE HAS REACHED ITS OPERATING TEMPERATURE AS SOON AS THE RADIATORS BECOME WARM. - NEVER HAVE THE THROTTLE WIDE OPEN WHEN CHANGING DOWN TO A LOWER GEAR.
 THE ENGINE WILL OVER-REV, DAMAGING THE VALVES.
-IN ADDITION, THE REAR WHEEL LOCKS SO THAT THE MOTORCYCLE CAN EASILY GET OUT OF CONTROL. - LONG WHEELIES LEAD TO A DROP IN THE OIL PRESSURE WHICH CAN LEAD TO MOTOR DAMAGE. - IF ANY ABNORMAL VIBRATIONS OCCUR WHILE DRIVING, CHECK THAT THE ENGINE FASTENING BOLTS ARE TIGHT. - In the event that, while riding on your motorcycle, you notice any unusual operation-related noise, stop immediately, turn the engine off, and contact an authorized KTM dealer.
+IN ADDITION, THE REAR WHEEL LOCKS SO THAT THE MOTORCYCLE CAN EASILY GET OUT OF CONTROL. - LONG WHEELIES LEAD TO A DROP IN THE OIL PRESSURE WHICH CAN LEAD TO MOTOR DAMAGE. - Never use your motorcycle without an air filter.
+Otherwise dust and dirt may enter the engine and cause increased wear. - IF ANY ABNORMAL VIBRATIONS OCCUR WHILE DRIVING, CHECK THAT THE ENGINE FASTENING BOLTS ARE TIGHT. - In the event that, while riding on your motorcycle, you notice any unusual operation-related noise, stop immediately, turn the engine off, and contact an authorized KTM dealer.